belzerus/esci-proxy/README.md

-# Setup and configure Embedded Simple Continuous Integration (ESCI) Proxy Board
+# Embedded Simple Continuous Integration (ESCI) Proxy Board

 This repo contains ansible playbooks to setup, configure and maintain esci proxy boards, that act as a proxy board to communicate with embedded devices for example within CI/CD.